STUDY JAPANESE ONLINE WITH NATIVES HERE

 Post-pandemic Japan is being very different for now, as one of the prime minister's first actions was to announce an early parliamentary election.
 Despite being scheduled for November, the vote was moved to October 31.
 Analysts believe that this decision was made to take advantage of this good moment of the beginning of the government and the optimism caused by the control of the coronavirus in Japan.

-Also, as part of his economic proposal, he promised government subsidies to help small and medium businesses.
-Kishida also said he will open a permanent panel to propose actions to boost the country's economic growth.
-A possible action will be the “Go To Travel” campaign, with the objective of leveraging domestic tourism.
-This program already existed between July and December of last year, subsidizing discounts of up to 50% on travellers' expenses - however, with the increase in Covid-19 cases and declarations of states of emergency, he was suspended.
+In addition, as part of his economic proposal, he promised government subsidies to help small and medium-sized businesses.
+Kishida also stated that he will open a permanent panel to propose actions that increase the country's economic growth.
+One possible action will be the "Go To Travel" campaign, aimed at boosting domestic tourism.
+This program already existed between July and December of last year, subsidizing discounts of up to 50% on travelers' expenses - however, with the rise in Covid-19 cases and declarations of states of emergency, it was suspended.

 On September 30th, the last state of emergency ended, and that is why the government wants to resume the campaign.
 According to the new minister of tourism, Tetsuo Saito, “it is important to balance the prevention of contagion and the promotion of tourism”.
 For now, the border for international tourists is closed, and the expectation is that it will remain so until 2022.